6 Secrets to Rock Your Virtual Meetings

 Start on Time

-In the Entrepreneurial Operating System®, every meeting must start on time.
+It’s good practed to expect every meeting to start on time.
 That’s especially important when you’re meeting virtually.
 A good best practice is to join the meeting a few minutes early for small talk.
 People who don’t see each other often can catch up for a few minutes without derailing the meeting, then get down to brass tacks when it’s time to start.
 This also gives you the chance to fix any tech issues that pop up.

 If you get delayed from joining for some reason and can’t join on time, communicate with the team immediately so they know you didn’t go AWOL.